Map Page Overview

 Because of the size and complexity of the maps, the time it takes to generate them and send them from the Travel Midwest site server to your browser may be noticeable.
 Please have patience as the maps load.
 When using the map controls, please wait for the effect of a click to be displayed before clicking again.

-When you select a map, you will see a page much like the one below (this image is the initial "Chicago Area" map).
+When you select a map, you will see a page much like the one below:

 The symbols that indicate events, traffic conditions, and devices on the map are:

 - Incident - These icons indicate that there has been an incident such as an accident reported at this location, which is believed to still be currently affecting traffic conditions at that point.
 The effect will vary from incident to incident.
-A red icon indicates the incident duration is estimated to be over an hour, while a yellow icon indicates that the estimated duration is less than an hour.
-A large icon indicates that all lanes are closed, and a small icon indicates a partial lane closure.
+A large icon indicates the incident duration is estimated to be over an hour, while a small icon indicates that the estimated duration is less than an hour.
+A red icon indicates that all lanes are closed, and a yellow icon indicates a partial lane closure.
 A green icon indicates there is residual congestion from a recently cleared incident.

 - Section Construction - The jagged orange lines along a roadway indicate that there is construction or maintenance activity on the indicated section of that roadway.
 In some cases, indicated by a darker orange, this activity might be moving along the section indicated, so the entire section is not affected at a given time.
 In other cases, indicated by the lighter orange, the whole section is most likely affected.